 Currently we don’t know the R0 number for COVID-19, and in the context of a complex, large-scale simulation, small errors become dramatically magnified.
 If one part of the framework is misjudged or data is input incorrectly, the repercussions can be significant – especially if decisions are made based upon the inaccurate output.
 Indeed, as it stands data sources for such a model are diverse and create a complex contagion model, including virus genomes, crowd sourced data and social data.

 One way around this is to create models which don’t rely on these inputs.
-The Aether Engine simulation instead focussed on movement patterns to try and isolate specific scenarios.
+The Simulate simulation instead focussed on movement patterns to try and isolate specific scenarios.
 Focussing on two different hubs – Liverpool and London – the simulation shows how the pathogen might spread from different locations along the UK road network.
 It simulates in super-real-time and can be quickly re-run as new data becomes available.

 Multi-Agent Spatial Simulation [MAS] can be used to increase the flexibility of contagion models and is a better way of modelling geographic data than network theory approaches.
 The initial demo can be scaled upwards by continuing to add layer-upon-layer of additional input data, from transport infrastructure to further sociodemographic information.
 Without using such a model it becomes difficult for governments to plan and effectively distribute the resources that guide public health efforts and curb the infection.